Frankie6626/ImprovedBlackPillF411/README.md

-# ImprovedBluePill
+# ImprovedBlackPill
-A blue pill with a better stm32f103
+A black pill with a stm32f411 with a stlink-V2